 While managing the number and location of your investment accounts isn’t a direct comparison to multiple open ketchup bottles and scattered pairs of scissors, I think the principle still applies.

-Here is why I advocate for account consolidation:
+Here is why I advocate for account consolidation and to simplify investments:

 1. Your accounts are easier to monitor, which saves you time